BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### <a name="est-expression-column-26"></a>EST expression (column 26)

 Call generated from EST data for the selected combination of condition parameters (anatomical or all conditions).
-Permitted values:
+Permitted values: present, absent, no data.

-*   present: report of presence of expression.
-*   absent: report of absence of expression.
-*   no data: no data of expression

 ##### <a name="est-call-quality-column-27"></a>EST call quality (column 27)

 Quality associated to the call from EST data.
-More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").

-Permitted values:
+Permitted values: gold quality, silver quality,  NA.

-*   gold quality
-*   silver quality
-*   bronze quality
-*   NA

 ##### <a name="est-fdr-column-28"></a>EST FDR (column 28)

-FDR value of the call calculated using pValues coming from EST data.
+FDR-corrected p-value of the call calculated using p-values coming from EST data.

 ##### <a name="est-expression-score-column-29"></a>EST expression score (column 29)